Skip To Main content Skip Global Navigation

-National Adult Maltreatment Reporting System
+National Adult Maltreatment

 The National Adult Maltreatment Reporting System (NAMRS) is a data reporting system established and operated by the Administration for Community Living (ACL) for the purpose of better understanding the phenomena of adult maltreatment in the United States.
-Currently, the data collected is submitted by adult protective services (APS) programs.
+Currently, the data collected is submitted by Adult Protective Services (APS) programs.

 NAMRS annually collects data on APS investigations of abuse, neglect and exploitation of older adults and adults with disabilities, as well as information on the administration of APS programs.
-The data provide an understanding of key program policies, characteristics of those experiencing and perpetrating maltreatment, information on the types of maltreatment investigated, and information on services to address the maltreatment.
+The data provides an understanding of key program policies, characteristics of those experiencing and perpetrating maltreatment, information on the types of maltreatment investigated, and information on services to address the maltreatment.

-data-(2).pngWhat Data is Submitted to NAMRS?
+What data is submitted to NAMRS?

 NAMRS collects information on APS programs and de-identified data on adult maltreatment cases, such as: